Zentech-Development/conductor-proxy/README.md

 located on the same service that use different values for any of these attributes, then there should really be two different services created in Conductor.

+Services hold a list of group names that are allowed to manage them, meaning make changes to the service definition and its resources' definition's.
+The service also holds a list of group names that are allowed to use its resources in the proxy.
+Service admins may configure services and their resources, but are not given permission to use a resource in the proxy without also being in the service's user groups.

 ## Resources
 Resources belong to one service and are a definition of a particular object type, its properties, and the endpoints available for it.

-Resources hold a list of groups which may administer them, meaning update or remove the resource, and a list of groups which may use them in the proxy endpoint.

 ### Parameters
 Valid Data Types by Param Type: